The Dangers of Falling

 Then lie still for a moment and check your body parts for injury.
 Does anything hurt badly?
 If you’re alone and can’t get up, try to crawl to a sofa or chair to help get yourself off the floor.
 Ask any bystanders to give you a minute to check yourself for injury, before they help you get up.
 Getting up too fast can make an injury worse.
 See video below.

 After you have calmed down, think about what happened.
 What caused the fall?
 Can you change something so it doesn’t happen again?
-For example, I fell six months ago and fractured my right shoulder.
+For example, in January 2020 I fractured my right shoulder.
 My pajama pant leg got caught on my metal bed frame causing me to fall hard on the floor.
 My daughter put a thick comforter over my box spring.
 It hangs down and covers up the metal pieces that stick up to keep the box spring from sliding.
-She also padded them those metal pieces for me.
+She also padded those metal pieces for me.

 If the fall happened due to dizziness, lightheadedness, or fainting make sure to let your doctor know.

 If you lost consciousness for no apparent reason and are having difficulty speaking, blurred or double vision, and or weakness on one side of your body that wasn’t there before, you need to call an ambulance to rule out a stroke.
-Don’t wait or drive yourself to the emergency department, because treatment that happens within one hour of onset of symptoms is vital to return your functioning to pre-stroke levels.
+Don’t wait or drive yourself to the emergency department.
+When treatment begins within one hour of stoke symptoms occurring, the possibility of your functioning returning to pre-stroke levels is very good.

 Exercises To Help Prevent Falls: